annnzinch/srt-subtitles-parser/Readme.md

 ## Links

 Crate: https://crates.io/crates/srt_subtitles_parser
-Docs:
+Docs: -

 ## Brief Description

 Srt Subtitles Parser is a Rust-based parser that processes `.srt` (SubRip Subtitle) files.
-The parser reads `.srt` files validates their structure, and extracts subtitle entries consisting of index number, a start timestamp, an end timestamp and one or more lines of subtitle text.
+The parser reads `.srt` files, validates their structure, and extracts subtitle entries consisting of index number, a start timestamp, an end timestamp, and one or more lines of subtitle text.
 The parser converts the file into a structured data format, which can be used for:

-- Converting subtitles to other formats such as (WebVTT, JSON, CSV)
+- Converting subtitles to other formats such as WebVTT, JSON, CSV.
 - Performing time-based analysis (total duration, reading speed, gaps detection)
 - Validating subtitle file consistency (sequential numbering, non-overlapping timestamps)
 - Filtering, searching, or manipulating subtitle text